Back to the Frequently Asked Questions

 - We have extensively documented all of the systems, rules, and suggestions within our House Manual.
 Guests are requested to read this and be familiar with it.

 - After a rental: Our cleaner and caretaker both inspect the property and file reports.
-Once these are received I then report any damage to the departed guest (if any) and ask for feedback on the damage.
-Once the feedback is received and the deposit return address confirmed I then process the return of the security deposit.
+Once these are received we then report any damage to the departed guest (if any) and ask for feedback on the damage.
+Once the feedback is received we then process the return of the security deposit.

-- Deposits for reviewers where no damage is found are returned within a few days of the reviews being posted.
-We quote 60 days as the absolute outside that deposits will be returned.
-The vineyard is a very difficult place to get any work done, much less estimates and repairs.
+- Deposits are returned within 60 days as the absolute outside time limit.
+The vineyard is a very difficult place to get any work done.
 60 days seems like a lot but it is simply because of the business environment here on the island.

 - Some guests say that we need to return within 30 days.
 The answer is that rentals of less than 100 days are not constrained by Mass. laws that apply to longer-term rentals.
 The laws regarding security deposit returns are at the bottom of this page c.
 186, 15B (9) (The provisions of this section shall not apply to any lease, rental, occupancy or tenancy of one hundred days or less in duration which lease or rental is for a vacation or recreational purpose).
 See also the End Notes from Mass Legal Help in Chapter 3 page 53 of this pamphlet